AussieScorcher/BARS/README.md

 # BARS - Stopbar Simulation

-BARS revolutionizes your VATSIM experience with realistic Stopbar Simulation.
-Fully compatible with Microsoft Flight Simulator 2024 and 2020, it integrates effortlessly with both default and third-party sceneries.
+BARS revolutionize your VATSIM experience with realistic Stopbar Simulation.
+Fully compatible with Microsoft Flight Simulator 2024 and 2020, it integrates effortlessly with default and third-party sceneries.
 Our custom installer makes setup effortlessly, the pilot client launches automatically with your simulator requiring no extra steps.

 Designed for easy use, BARS simulates realistic stopbar operations on VATSIM, allowing controllers and pilots to interact with lifelike stopbar procedures.
 With zero impact on performance, it accurately replicates stopbar usage for taxiing and ground traffic management, creating a more immersive and realistic experience on the VATSIM network.